RustWorks/Ribir-gui/docs/en/introduction.md

 ### Stability

 The core framework of Ribir is in a basically stable state, and the API and syntax will be iterated with a cautious attitude.
-Although the widget library already has many available widgets, it is still in a very rough state, and there will be major changes in each version.
+Although the widget library already has many available widgets, it is still in a very rough state, and each version will have major changes.

 ### Platform coverage